magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 Any changes to the Table of Contents will need to be made in the regular [devdocs repo][].

-## H2 Heading - blank line before and after, capitalize first word only
+## Ordered lists - all heading have a blank line before and after, capitalize the first word only

-## Ordered lists

 1. Number all ordered list items as `1.`
 1. Single spafce after the number.